-Democrats: Fired watchdog was looking into Saudi arms sales
+Democrats: Fired watchdog was looking into Saudi arms sale

 Democrats said Monday that ousted Inspector General Steve Linick was probing how the State Department pushed through a $7 billion Saudi arms sale over congressional objections.
 Democrats previously suggested the dismissal might have been tied to Linick’s investigation of allegations that Secretary of State Mike Pompeo may have improperly ordered staff to run personal errands for him.

 Neither the White House nor the State Department has provided specific reasons for Linick’s dismissal, which comes amid broader concerns over Trump’s removal of numerous inspectors general at various executive branch departments.
+Trump has said he had lost confidence in those fired but has not given specific reasons, which lawmakers from both parties have criticized.

 Eliot Engel, the chairman of the House Foreign Affairs Committee, said he was troubled that Linick was sacked before the completion of the Saudi investigation.
 Engel had called for that probe after Pompeo in May 2019 invoked a rarely used provision in federal law to bypass a congressional review of arms sales to Saudi Arabia and the United Arab Emirates.

-Note: This story has been corrected to say in the ninth paragraph that Trump fired Linick, not Pompeo.